alfonsserra/systelab-components-test/README.md

 		})();
 ```

-As we want always to document what it is expected, there is a convenient function called because,
+If documentation for an expectatio is needed, use the convenient function called *because*,
-that can be use with the normal expect function to avoid the need of an inner function.
+that can be combined with the normal expect function to avoid the need of an inner function for Allure.

-Using the function, the test case will look like the example above.
+Using the function, the test case will look like the above example.

 ```typescript
 	await because('The logged user is Administrator').expect(await mainPage.getFullUsernameField().getText()).toEqual('Administrator');